 1. Future Professionals students must wear BLACK.
+It is recommended for Esthetics Future Professionals to wear black scrubs.
 2. Phase Two Future Professionals may wear BLACK or WHITE in any combination.
 A minimal print in clothing is acceptable if it is a black and white print.
 3. Clothing should be professional and clean.
-4. Shoes should be BLACK, professional, practical, and comfortable.
+4. Shoes should be BLACK, closed toed, professional, and comfortable.
 5. Hair should be styled prior to arriving at the school.
 6. Any cosmetics should be applied prior to arriving at the school.
 7. The following is a list of acceptable dress: - a.
 Jeans or clothing made of jean material if they are black in color.
 Any rips or tears must fall below the fingertips, when standing up. - b.
 Stylish hats, scarves, and stylish head wraps - In BLACK. - c.
-Skirts or dresses that fall below the fingertips. - d.
-Tights or leggings should be worn with skirts or dresses that fall above the knees for all Future Professionals. - e.
+Tights or leggings should be worn with skirts or dresses that fall above the knees for all Future Professional. - d.
 Name tags -as provided.
 Replacement cost of \$12.00 for each name tag that is lost.
 8. The following is a list of unacceptable dress: - a.
 Gym workout shoes, UGGS, Crocs, foot thongs, beach sandals, open toe shoes or backless shoes. - b.
 Low cut tops, backless tops, crop tops, tank tops, or spaghetti strap tops. - c.
 Sweatpants, or leggings as pants. - d.
 Sweatshirts, hooded sweatshirts, jackets. - e.
 Printed T-shirts other than those with the Paul Mitchell logo or the school logo. - f.
-Shorts and/or skirts that fall above fingertips, when standing up.

-- g.
-Baseball hats, visors, bandanas, caps, or beanies. - h.
+Shorts and/or skirts that fall above fingertips, when standing up. - g.
+Baseball hats, visors bandanas, caps, or beanies. - h.
 Spandex or biking shorts. - i.
-Sunglasses, headphones, headgear, and/or earphones are not permitted in the classroom or the clinic classroom. - j.
+Sunglasses, headphones, headgear, and/or earphones are not permitted in the classroom or the clinic classroom.

+- j.
 Any print on shirts or pants other than on Paul Mitchell The School NYC designates "theme days".
 Casual dress must still be clean, neat and project a professional image.